 Grants are funds based on financial need and in general do not require repayment.

-Federal Pell Grant and/or Minnesota State Grant may be available, depending on your 2015-2016 financial aid awards for the Fall and Spring Semesters and your enrollment for the Summer Term.
+Federal Pell Grant and/or Minnesota State Grant may be available to undergraduate students, depending on your 2016-2017 financial aid awards for the Fall and Spring Semesters and your enrollment for the Summer Term.
 You will automatically be considered for these funds by meeting the Summer Financial Aid Criteria, as noted above.

 Minnesota Post-Secondary Child Care Grant

-Minnesota’s student population includes many parents who need affordable, quality child care in order to continue their education at a college or university.
+Minnesota’s undergraduate and graduate student population includes many parents who need affordable, quality child care in order to continue their education at a college or university.
 To be considered for this grant, you must meet the Summer Financial Aid Criteria, as noted above.

-If you are not currently receiving the Minnesota Child Care Grant, please print, complete and submit the Child Care application Minnesota Post-Secondary Child Care Grant Application to Student Financial Services as soon as possible, but no later than June 30, 2016.
-Funding is available for Summer Semester.
+If you are not currently receiving the Minnesota Child Care Grant, please print, complete and submit the Child Care application Minnesota Post-Secondary Child Care Grant Application to Student Financial Services as soon as possible, but no later than June 30, 2017.
+Funding is available for Summer Term.

 Minnesota GI Bill Grant Program